 About Emergency Regulations: Emergency regulations are adopted to address urgent circumstances.
 They are effective temporarily and are not published in the Regulations of Connecticut State Agencies.
-Emergency regulations become effective either (1) when they are posted to the eRegulations System or (2) not more than 19 days after they are posted.
+Emergency regulations become effective when they are posted to the eRegulations System.

-Effective Period and Renewals: Emergency Regulations are effective for 120 days or less unless renewed.
-All emergency regulations can be renewed once for 60 days by notifying the Secretary of the State.
+Effective Period and Renewals: Emergency Regulations are effective for 180 days or less.
 Certain Department of Energy and Environmental Protection (DEEP) regulations can be renewed for one additional 60-day period with approval from the Legislative Regulation Review Committee.

 Effective Status: Emergency regulations listed on this page with a status of "Final Approved" are considered to be in effect.
 However, please be aware that emergency regulations can be rendered ineffective by judicial action or when replaced by a permanent regulation.
 Therefore, please contact the adopting agency with any questions about whether a specific emergency regulation is currently in effect.